ankelefs/liion-tamer/LOG/README.md

 ### Tuesday, February 7th:
 Got feedback on my circuit from a friend in my class: try using a bootstrapped N-type MOSFET as a high side switch for less "live wires" and active power consumption.

 **R&R:** A bootstrapped, high side NMOS, although may draw less power in active mode, does not yield a good result for this type of implementation.
-The main reason is that the bootstrapped high side NMOS seems to be best suited for high frequency switching operations, because when the NMOS is turned ON over a "long time", the capacitor will be slowly drained, finally turning it OFF.
+The main reason is that the bootstrapped high side NMOS seems to be best suited for high frequency switching operations, because when the NMOS is turned ON for a "long time", the capacitor will be slowly drained, finally turning it OFF.
 Since I want to charge a cell, over a long time, I will stick to a high side PMOS alternative.

 <br>